mshaik15/SIR-Model/README.md

 I am not an epidemiologist, and this analysis is not meant to provide professional or real-world insights into disease spread.
 The results and visualizations are purely hypothetical and meant to showcase technical and coding skills.

+The dataset is available in "US Measles Cases and Deaths (OWID, 2017)"

 Refer to the "SIR Predictive Analysis Project Description" for more information